Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Conclusions

+While deriving the above, we arrived at other results.
+These include the finding of {\it universal bounds relating thermalization and time derivatives of general observables} (Section \ref{sec:patuach}), explaining how driven system may be described by an effective equilibrium distribution in which {\it the dynamics are universally generated by the logarithm of the corresponding probability density matrix} (Section \ref{sec:effective}), and speculatively pointing to similarities between unitary dynamics, thermalization, and quantum measurements (Section \ref{adiabatic-sec}).
+Additional technical details have been relegated to the Appendices.
+In \ref{prompt}, we motivate {\it the appearance of long time Gaussian distributions in both equilibrium and non-equilibrium systems}.

-{\bf{Acknowledgments}} I am especially grateful to S. Gopalakrishan for encouraging me to write up these results and am very thankful to interest by and discussions with M. Alford, E. Altman, E. Berg, A. Chandran, E. Demler, E. Fradkin, S. Gopalakrishan, R. Konik, A. Kuklov, A. J. Leggett, K. Murch, F. Nogueira, S. Nussinov, V. Oganesyan, G. Ortiz, A. Polkovnikov, C. Sa de Melo, A. Seidel, D. Sels, and K. Slagle.
-I also wish to express my gratitude to N. B. Weingartner, C. Pueblo, F. S. Nogueira, and K. F. Kelton for testing the collapse of Figure (\ref{Collapse.}), a detailed classical phase space description, and much else in our earlier study of \cite{us}.
-This work was principally supported the National Science Foundation under grant NSF 1411229.
-This research was further supported in part by the National Science Foundation under Grants No. NSF PHY17-48958 (KITP) and NSF PHY-160776 (the Aspen Center for Physics).
+{\bf{Acknowledgments}} I am thankful to interest by and discussions with M. Alford, N. Andrei, R. Bruinsma, K. Dahmen, A. Dymarsky, S. Ganeshan, A. K. Gangopadhyay, S. Gopalakrishan, E. Henriksen, K. F. Kelton, A. Kuklov, M. Lapa, A. J. Leggett, K. Murch, F. Nogueira, S. Nussinov, V. Oganesyan, G. Ortiz, A. Polkovnikov, L. Rademaker, S. Ryu, C. Sa de Melo, M. Schossler, A. Seidel, D. Sels, K. Slagle, and N. B. Weingartner.
+I thank S. Hartnoll, S. Nussinov, L. Rademaker, and an anonymous referee for critical reading of the manuscript and questions.
+This research was principally supported by the National Science Foundation under grant NSF 1411229 and further supported by NSF PHY17-48958 (KITP) and NSF PHY-160776 (the Aspen Center for Physics).